Nounail/2D-Platformer/README.md

 2d Platformer for Project 4

 Description
-A dungeon themed 2D platformer that features different mobs
+A dungeon-themed 2D platformer that features different mobs

 ## Implementation
-Which features you included
+Which features you include
 Mobs
 Sound EFX
 background